BurstProject/burstcoin/README.md

 ###### MariaDb

-In the conf directory, copy brs-default.properties into a new file named brs.properties.
+In the conf directory, copy `brs-default.properties` into a new file named `brs.properties`.

 Download and install MariaDB https://mariadb.com/downloads/mariadb-tx

 The MariaDb installation will ask to setup a password for the root user.
-Add this password to the brs.properties file created above in the following section:
+Add this password to the `brs.properties` file created above in the following section:
 ```
 brs.dbUrl=jdbc:mariadb://localhost:3306/burstwallet
 brs.dbUsername=root